 There are more companies than you may think that believe a data breach on the level of the British Airlines breach won’t happen to them.
 Instead of waiting until next year to ramp up security, start strategizing now and reexamine how your company is protecting its data online.
 This will save your company huge fines in the long run and will most importantly strengthen trust with your customers.

-To learn how Thru can help your organization to secure file exchanges with customers and prevent data breaches, read our eguide Why Choose Thru.
+To learn how Thru can help your organization to secure file exchanges with customers and prevent data breaches, go to our security page.